-One in six people suffers with Crippling depression or a chronic anxiety disorder.
+One in six people suffers from Crippling depression or a chronic anxiety disorder.
 When it comes to Anxiety, Psychological Illness, Mental Illness, you will find all kinds of names given to these disorders.
 As far as crippling depression, it is just another name for Clinical Depression.

 It is the most severe form of depression known as major depression or major depressive disorder.
 It is just the depression caused by a loss, such as the death of a loved one or a medical condition.

 A Clinical Depression is a period characterized by the symptoms of major depressive disorder primarily severely depressed mood and a loss of interest or pleasure in daily activities, accompanied by other symptoms such as feelings of emptiness, hopelessness, anxiety, worthlessness, guilt or irritability. [ You May Like to Read: Am I Depressed?
 Know Yourself How To Recognize Depression ]

 If left untreated, symptoms of clinical or major depression may worsen and last for months or sometimes even years.
 They can cause untold suffering and possibly lead to suicide.
 Identifying the symptoms of depression is often the biggest problem to the diagnosis and treatment of clinical or major depression.
 Approximately half of the people who experience the symptoms of clinical depression never do get diagnosed or treated for their illness.

 Symptoms of depression may include the following: